This post may contain affiliate links. Please read our disclosure policy.

 Why do you need to do this?
 Well the coconut milk inside the can is made up of a thick cream and the liquid that make a milk when combined.
 However, for this recipe all we need is the thick cream.
 By placing it in the fridge, this will not only help to separate the layers, but will also thicken up the cream section – for easier whipping.

 Unfortunately, coconut milk can be a bit of an annoyance to those who haven’t had time to experiment with brands and find their perfect match.
-Certain brands lack consistency and some fail to whip up at all.
-Check out my FAQs section for a few suggestion for some US brands.
+Certain brands lack consistency, and some fail to whip up at all.
+Check out my FAQs section for a few suggestions for some US brands.
 However, I suggest also experimenting with different brands to find your perfect match.

-And, of course, if all else fails – you can make your own coconut cream too – which works too!
+And, of course, if all else fails, you can make your own coconut cream, which also works!

 Best of all, this dairy-free whipped cream has no dairy, no eggs, and depending on what brand you use can contain no gums or stabilizers either!
 Plus, depending on what additional ingredients and flavorings you add, this is gluten-free, vegan, low-carb, paleo, Keto, and Whole30 friendly.